sasadangelo/code4projects/_posts/2023-02-02-getting-started-with-yaml.md

 In this example, the key "people" is associated with a dictionary of two key-value pairs, each representing a person with a name and age attribute.
 This syntax allows for the easy representation of collections of data, such as lists of people, products, or any other type of data.

 Dictionaries in YAML are useful for grouping related data together and for easily accessing individual items within the collection.
 The ability to store data in dictionaries and retrieve it based on the keys makes YAML a powerful and flexible data serialization format.

-## Representing Objects in YAML: Nested Key-Value Pairs

-In addition to primitive data types, YAML also supports the representation of objects or complex data structures.
-An object in YAML is represented using nested key-value pairs, where each key-value pair represents an attribute of the object.
-For example, consider the following YAML representation of a person object with name and address attributes:

-    {% highlight yaml %}
-person:
-  name: John Doe
-  address:
-    street: 123 Main St.
-    city: Anytown
-    state: CA
-    zip: 90210
-    {% endhighlight %}

-In this example, the key "person" is associated with an object that has two attributes: name and address.
-The address attribute is itself an object with four attributes: street, city, state, and zip.
-This syntax makes it easy to represent complex data structures in YAML and allows for a clean and intuitive representation of data.

-It is worth noting that the indentation of the lines in YAML is important and determines the hierarchy of the data.
-In the example above, the indentation of the street, city, state, and zip lines indicates that they are attributes of the address object.
-Proper indentation is crucial for the correct parsing of YAML files.
-Indentation is how YAML denotes nesting.
-The number of spaces can vary from file to file, but tabs are not allowed.

 ## Conclusion